Filipondios/Filipondios/README.md

 <img align=right src="wo1.png" width=180></img>

+Here's a corrected version:

-- :telescope: I'm a computer engineer student from Spain (with and without the s)
+🔭 I'm a computer engineering student from Spain.

-- :zap: In my free time, I try to make applicattions that make my life easier, some games and then I share that with everyone.
+⚡ In my free time, I try to make applications that make my life easier, some games, and then share them with everyone.

-- :boom: Currently working on: <b><a href="https://github.com/Filipondios/JavaChess">JavaChess ☕</a></b>
+💥 Currently working on: -

-- :mailbox:How to reach me: Just send me a dm at my discord: <b>ꜰɪʟɪᴘᴏɴᴅɪᴏꜱ#9621</b>
+📫 How to reach me: Just send me a DM on Discord: ꜰɪʟɪᴘᴏɴᴅɪᴏꜱ#9621.

 ### :hammer_and_wrench: Languages and Tools :